JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

 gsl.hpp
     Wrapper for Microsoft's Guidlines Support Library header gsl.h (suppression of warnings raised by imported header)

+log_helpers.hpp
+    static methods to support logging

+logger.hpp
+    Exposes logging options and logging macros to programmers

+logger_factory.hpp
+    A factory pattern for creating loggers

+logger_interface.hpp
+    Interface for all loggers

+null_logger.hpp
+    A concrete 'do nothing' logger

 spimpl.hpp
     Templates support for smart pointer to implementation paradigm using rule of zero.